exercism/javascript/concepts/null-undefined/about.md

 // => true
 ```

-It is not recommended to manually assign `undefined` to a variable, always use `null` instead to make it clear it is an intentional empty value.
+It is not recommended to manually assign `undefined` to a variable, always use `null` instead to make it clear you set an empty value intentionally.

 ## Optional Chaining